 Waking early might be difficult for some, but making a little effort to get up in the morning will make things a whole lot easier for you and will eventually impact positively on your grades.
 Studying in the morning will give you time in the afternoon to spend with friends, or play your favourite sport.

-Try to sleep earlier and wake up earlier; early in the morning the mind is fresh and it is easy to retain notes.
+Try to sleep earlier and wake up earlier; early in the morning the mind is fresh and it's easier to retain notes.
 It may take a few weeks to adjust to a new sleeping pattern, but it will be well worth it when you pass with the grade you’d hoped for.

 If there’s a topic you struggle with, do not hesitate to ask for assistance either from a teacher or a friend.
 Making short notes on flashcards is a practical way to remember things, as you can refer to them anywhere, even while travelling.

-Time management is one of the foremost important skills for effective revision.
-Stress often comes from the belief that you are running out of time to prepare.
-By timing things properly and organising your work efficiently, you won’t have to rush the night before your exam.
+Time management is one of the most important skills for effective revision.
+Stress often comes from the belief that you are running out of time to prepare, so by timing things properly and organising your work efficiently, you won’t have to rush the night before your exam.

 Time spent browsing Facebook, gaming or watching movies can be one of the biggest drains on productivity.
-You must be aware of how much time you spend on these ‘unproductive’ - work smarter and harder!
+You should be aware of how much time you spend on these ‘unproductive’ activities - work smarter and harder!

-Mnemonics involves translating information into an alternative form that you’re more easily able to remember during your exams.
-One way of doing this is by taking the first letters of facts or words you want to remember, using them to create a phrase that you find easier to recall than the original information.
+Mnemonics involves translating information into an alternative form that you’re more easily able to remember during your exams - take the first letters of facts or words you want to remember and use them to create a phrase that you find easier to recall than the original information.
 The first letters would usually come together to make their own word.

 So, there we have it: six simple tips that will help you prepare for your exams.
 I wish you all the best for your exams and may you pass with flying colours.